Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 ## Unpaid Time Off

 The company does not have a specific policy regarding unpaid time off.
-If you feel that you need to exceed your available paid time off please consult with the management team.
+If you feel that you need to exceed your available PTO please consult with the management team.

 ## Standard and Floating Holidays